-This three-day seminar will introduce attendees to industry best practices for real-world avionic hardware and software development and how to avoid common DO-178C/DO-254 mistakes.
-The first two days are intended to present the information necessary to help minimize DO-178C/DO-254 risks and costs, while also maximizing hardware and software quality during avionics development.
+This three-day seminar will introduce attendees to industry best practices for real-world avionic hardware and software development and how to avoid common DO-178C/DO-254/ARP-4754A/ARP-4761A mistakes.
+The first two days are intended to present the information necessary to help minimize DO-178C/DO-254 ARP-4754A/ARP-4761A risks and costs, while also maximizing hardware and software quality during avionics development.
 The instructor will guide attendees through topics such as aircraft safety, systems, software planning, software requirements, software design/code/test and the same hardware lifecycle.
-The entire ecosystem of aviation avionics hardware and software development will be summarized including DO-178C/DO-254’s relationship to other industry standards including the SAE standards ARP-4761 for Safety and ARP-4754A for Systems Development.
+The entire ecosystem of aviation avionics hardware and software development will be summarized including DO-178C/DO-254/ARP-4754A/ARP-4761A’s relationship to other industry standards.

-In the third day a workshop will be held about a real Verification and Test Case Study.
+In the third day a workshop will be held about real Model Based Systems Engineering, Verification and Test Case Studies.

-- Identify hardware and software requirements, design, code, and testing for avionics
+- Identify hardware and software requirements, planning and standards, design, code, and testing for avionics

 - Describe basic configuration management and quality assurance